Ernest Becker: Death

 In November 1972, Becker was diagnosed with colon cancer.
-Sixteen months later, on 6 March 1974, he would die from disease at the age of 49 in Burnaby, British Columbia.
+Sixteen months later, on 6 March 1974, he would die from the disease at age 49 in Burnaby, British Columbia.
 Shortly before his death, he participated in a series of interviews with Sam Keen for Psychology Today.

 Ideas and concepts

 As related above, Becker did not attain tenure when he was fired from his first academic position at Upstate Medical College in Syracuse, NY.
 This was a result of a dispute the school had with "anti-psychiatrist" Thomas Szasz, with whom Becker sided.
 This may be the reason Szasz's views are sometimes imputed to Becker.
 However, Becker's support of Szasz was limited to the issue of academic freedom: that is, whether or not Szasz (who had tenure) had the right to teach his views to psychiatry students.

-During the final decade of his life, Becker used the ideas and concepts from many different writers and thinkers to write his books and teach his classes.
-To list just a few of these thinkers who helped formulate many of his theories, many point to how Becker draws on the work of Søren Kierkegaard, Sigmund Freud, Wilhelm Reich, Norman O. Brown, Erich Fromm, Georg Wilhelm Friedrich Hegel, and especially Otto Rank.
+During the final decade of his life, Becker drew upon the ideas and concepts developed by many different writers and thinkers to formulate his own theories, including Søren Kierkegaard, Sigmund Freud, Wilhelm Reich, Norman O. Brown, Erich Fromm, Georg Wilhelm Friedrich Hegel, and especially Otto Rank.